 Vertical clamping, inboard measurement markings, tool storage, and wobble-free chassis design are some of the attributes we valued highly in testing.

-Of the products we tested, the WORX’s reinforced-steel chassis and Keter’s 3D design were particularly impressive tools of the trade.
+Of the products we tested, WORX’s reinforced-steel chassis and Keter’s 3D design were particularly impressive tools of the trade.

 We admired Stanley’s vertical clamps and the BLACK+DECKER’s intricate bench markings, both of which emphasise that the humble folding workbench doesn’t have to be an entirely humdrum affair.